Wonton Soup: Proof Structures Under Interventions

 • z3

-This contract matters for mixed analyses.
-For example, ged_search_graph is meaningful only when a true search graph exists; external solver traces may map to ged_trace_graph or proof-object families instead.
-Capability flags and validity metadata keep those distinctions visible.
+This matters for mixed analyses: ged_search_graph is meaningful only when a true search graph exists, whereas external solver traces may map to ged_trace_graph or proof-object comparisons instead, and capability flags plus validity metadata keep those distinctions visible.

 leanged_search_graphproof-term artifacts when enabledMCTS tracesFull search-graph comparisons are strongest here.